Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Related work

 \section{Related work}

 \paragraph{Self-supervised learning} Many recent works on self-supervised learning~\citep{chen2020simclr, chen2020mocov2, grill2020byol, lee2021cbyol, caron2020swav, zbontar2021barlow, bardes2016vicreg, tomasev2022relicv2, caron2021dino, chen2021mocov3, li2022esvit, zhou2022ibot, zhou2022mugs} rely on the addition of few non linear layers (MLP) -- termed \emph{projection head} -- on top of a well established neural network -- termed \emph{backbone} -- during training.
 This addition is done regardless of the neural network used as backbone, it could be a ResNet50~\citep{he2016resnet} or a Vision Transformer~\citep{dosovitskiy2021vit}.
-Some works already tried to understand why a projection head is needed for self-supervised learning. \citet{appalaraju2020good} argue that the nonlinear projection head acts as filter that can separate the information used for the downstream task from the information useful for the contrastive loss.
+After training, the projector is usually threw away to evaluate the model using the backbone representation.
+Even if \citet{chen2020simclrv2} demonstrated that the optimal layer to use might not always be the backbone when using few labelled data, most recent works introducing new SSL methods have continued to use only the backbone for evaluation.
+Some works also tried to understand why a projection head is needed for self-supervised learning. \citet{appalaraju2020good} argue that the nonlinear projection head acts as filter that can separate the information used for the downstream task from the information useful for the contrastive loss.
 In order to support this claim, they used deep image prior~\citep{ulyanov2018dip} to perform features inversion to visualize the features at the backbone level and also at the projector level.
 They observe that features at the backbone level seem more suitable visually for a downstream classification task than the ones at the projector level.
 Another related work~\citep{RCDM} similarly tries to map back the representations to the input space, this time by using a conditional diffusion generative model.
-The authors present visual evidence that confirm that much of the information about a given input is lost at the projector level while most of it is still present at the backbone level.
+The authors present visual evidence confirming that much of the information about a given input is lost at the projector level while most of it is still present at the backbone level.
 Another line of work tries to train self-supervised models without the use of a projector. \citet{jing2022directclr} shows that by removing the projector and cutting the representation vector in two parts, such that a SSL criteria is applied on the first part of the vector while no criterion is applied on the second part, improves considerably the performances compared to applying the SSL criteria directly on the entire representation vector.
 This however works mostly thanks to the residual connection of the resnet.
 In contrast with these approaches, our work focus on identifying which components of traditional SSL training pipelines can explain why the performances when using the final layers of the network are so much worse than the ones at the backbone level.
 This identification will be key for designing future SSL setups in which the generalisation performance doesn't drop drastically when using the embedding that the SSL criterion actually learns.